Extreme depolarization for any spin: depolarization dynamics

 \subsection{Conservation of anticoherence}

 The dynamics generated by the master equation \eqref{eq:ME_TLM} conserves the property of anticoherence of a state at any time.
 Indeed, if the state multipoles $\rho_{LM}$ are initially equal to zero for some $L$ and $\forall\;M=-L,\ldots, L$, they remain zero at all times because there is no coupling between blocks corresponding to different values of $L$.
-Therefore, an initial $q$-anticoherent state characterized by the property \eqref{defACq} remains $q$-anticoherent at any time.
-We emphasize that this property would still hold if the $\gamma_{\alpha}$ rates were time dependent or took negative values to model non-Markovian dynamics.
+Therefore, an initial $q$-anticoherent state characterized by the property \eqref{defACq} remains $q$ anticoherent at any time.
+We emphasize that this property would still hold if the $\gamma_{\alpha}$ rates were time dependent.
 Therefore, the property of anticoherence of a state is very generally conserved under the model of decoherence corresponding to the master equation \eqref{MEq}.